techtile-by-dramco/raspberrypi-sync/PPS/index.md

 ### Apply required configuration changes

 The PPS generator driver must be enabled within the kernel configuration.
-Here `make bcm2709_defconfig` is assumed to be run at least once to bootstrap default configuration.
+Here `make bcm2711_defconfig` is assumed to be run at least once to bootstrap default configuration.
 Run these commands from within the linux kernel sources directory.
+Please consult the [PTP page](https://github.com/techtile-by-dramco/raspberrypi-sync/PTP).

 ```
 echo 'CONFIG_PPS_GENERATOR_GPIO=y' >> .config